 - ‘Big Data’ approaches to the study of determinants of resilience/ susceptibility and capacity.
 This involves high-dimensional analyses of large data sets that reflect biological (genetic/epigenetic) and social contextual or environmental (family, culture, socio-economic position, urbanicity) influences as well as measures of brain health and function.
 Such analyses should aim to understand how networks of genes in the brain interact with dynamic environmental influences to define the development and function of neural circuits, and how these circuits operate within context to define brain function across the lifespan.

-- Web-based approaches to research and intervention in brain health, e.g. development of innovative technologies (e.g., mobile devices) for assessment and enhancement of brain function (neurophenotyping) in real world settings, and web-based, non-pharmacological interventions (e.g., web-assisted cognitive behavioral therapies, mindfulness training, etc.).
+- Web-based approaches to research and intervention in brain health, e.g. development of innovative technologies (e.g., mobile devices) for assessment and enhancement of brain function (neurophenotyping) in real-world settings, and web-based, non-pharmacological interventions (e.g., web-assisted cognitive behavioural therapies, mindfulness training, etc.).
 Such programs should be developed with respect to the needs and distinct features of diverse target populations.